pvial00/RedDye/README.md

 # RedDye Stream Cipher

-*** Warning this cipher has not undergone heavy cryptanalysis and should not be used in production systems
+*** Warning this cipher is intended to be used as a hand cipher and for educational purposes only

 Authored by Karl Zander